whoschek/bzfs/README.md

 --include-snapshot-times-and-ranks '7 days ago..4 hours ago'
 --exclude-dataset-regex 'tmp.*'`

-If the resulting TSV output contains zero lines starting with the prefix 'cmp: src' and zero lines starting with the prefix 'cmp: dst' then no source snapshots are missing on the destination, and no destination snapshots are missing on the source, indicating that the periodic replication and pruning jobs perform as expected.
-The TSV output is sorted by ZFS creation time within each dataset - the first and last line prefixed with 'cmp: all' contains the metadata of the oldest and latest common snapshot, respectively.
+If the resulting TSV output file contains zero lines starting with the prefix 'src' and zero lines starting with the prefix 'dst' then no source snapshots are missing on the destination, and no destination snapshots are missing on the source, indicating that the periodic replication and pruning jobs perform as expected.
+The TSV output file is sorted by ZFS creation time within each dataset - the first and last line prefixed with 'all' contains the metadata of the oldest and latest common snapshot, respectively.
+The --compare-snapshot-lists option also directly logs various summary stats, such as the metadata of the latest common snapshot, latest snapshots and oldest snapshots, as well as the time diff between the latest common snapshot and latest snapshot only in src (and dst), as well as how many src snapshots and how many GB of data are missing on dst, etc.

 * Example with further options: